The birth control pill (also called "the Pill") is a daily pill that contains hormones

 the Pill to protect against STDs.

-decision to not have sex or any intimate sexual contact) is the only
+have sex or any intimate sexual contact) is the only method that

 Possible Side Effects